Azure/azure-batch-software-entitlement/docs/walkthrough.md

   version              Display version information.
 ```

-Run the `sesclient.native.exe` console application to verify it is ready for use:
+Run the `sesclient.native.exe` console utility to verify it is ready for use:

 ``` PowerShell
 .\sesclient.native